PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 owner's pruning behavior are unchanged.
 The focused gate passes `324 passed in 18.41s`, the branch-changed broad gate passes `1629 passed in 30.91s`, and targeted static validation passes.

+The mean/MUL-ADD affine pre/post owner is now characterized as a fixed one-key model-only result, one direct lowerer call, and two attention-related declarative selections.
+The selected observation-only target is `_layout_pass_set_1_mean_affine_prepost_stats`; exact model-only arguments, the pre-unary-fan-out/mean-attention boundary, both nested indices, and absence of a consumer are frozen.
+Unconditional final pruning means a zero counter is not complete mutation evidence.
+The focused gate passes `328 passed, 1 xfailed in 18.26s`; the branch-changed broad gate passes `1630 passed, 1 xfailed in 30.30s`.